dbernheisel/tiyd-rails-2015-08.github.io/during/week3.md

 **Problem of the Day:** [Phone Numbers SQL](https://github.com/masonfmatthews/rails_assignments/blob/master/exercises/phone_numbers_sql)

-* Human Learning
+* Agile
   * Immerse yourself in the culture.
   * Read some every day.
   * Ruby Rogues and Ruby Weekly.
   * Dissecting a book vs drinking from a fire hydrant
-  * Diagram: Developer spectrum.
+  * DIAGRAM: Developer spectrum.
 Hammer-user all the way to shiny-object
+  * ON BOARD: Hammer-user vs. shiny-object
 * Random Topics
   * Migrating up twice
   * `.gitignore` and database files